i6092467/vadesc/README.md

   --weibull_shape WEIBULL_SHAPE
-                        the Weibull shape parameter (global) --no-survival         specifies if the survival model should not be included --dsa                 specifies if the deep survival analysis with k-means shuld be run --dsa_k DSA_K         number of clusters in deep survival analysis with k-means --eval-cal EVAL_CAL   specifies if the calibration needs to be evaluated --runs RUNS           the number of runs, the results will be averaged
+                        the Weibull shape parameter (global) --no-survival         specifies if the survival model should not be included --dsa                 specifies if the deep survival analysis with k-means should be run --dsa_k DSA_K         number of clusters in deep survival analysis with k-means --eval-cal EVAL_CAL   specifies if the calibration needs to be evaluated --runs RUNS           the number of runs, the results will be averaged